Tuesday, May 10, 2016

 “Do you have your dress for the Christmas Masquerade Ball?”
-Margaret’s father said, drinking his breakfast coffee.
+Margaret’s father asked, as he drank his breakfast coffee.
+Sitting under a large chandelier in the dining room, he finished his eggs on gold-plated dinnerware.
+A new pop-up toaster sat on the counter.

 Mr. Bayard, a former United States Senator, had put marrying his daughter to an upstanding man on the top of his Christmas wish list.
-It was above a new, hand-woven stocking.
-After all, Christmas was more than just a stocking holiday.
+It was definitely on the list above a new, hand-woven stocking or box of candy canes.

 “Not good enough?”
 Margaret said.
-“I’ve only known him since I was a child.
-He’s been my best friend my entire life.”
+“James has been my best friend my entire life.”

-“He’s not the son of a former President of the United States, or a diplomat, or nobility or any ambassador or governor,” her father said, folding the morning newspaper into a stack on the table.
+“He’s not the son of a former President of the United States, or a diplomat, or nobility or any ambassador or governor,” her father said, as he folded the morning newspaper into a stack on the table.
 “Your mother would want better for you.”

 “Mother would want me to marry James,” Margaret said.
 “She always loved him and said he reminded her of you.”

 “She’s been gone now almost a year.
-I can hardly believe it,” Margaret’s father said, looking out the window.
+I can hardly believe it,” Margaret’s father said, while he looked out the window.

 “Besides, James is in law school,” she said.
 “He was a marine.
 I’m sure he could be a Senator one day.
 Just because his father wasn’t a Senator means nothing.”